-Early on in the process of cleaning out my Dad’s house, it became abundantly clear to me that I’d underestimated the magnitude of his train collection; during the early stages of the excavation, I plumbed its true depth.
-I’d managed to avoid using the one working bathroom in the house as it was so unbearably “neglected” but on one occasion, nature won.
-To distract myself from microbial horror, I slid open a vanity drawer, expecting a collection of wet wipes, Q-Tips and razors.
+Early on in the process of cleaning out my Dad’s house, it became abundantly clear to me that I’d underestimated the magnitude of his train collection.
+In the early stages of the excavation, I plumbed its true depth.
+Managing to avoid using the one working bathroom in the house as it was so unbearably “neglected,” I eventually caved.
+To distract myself from the microbial horror, I slid open a vanity drawer, expecting a collection of wet wipes, Q-Tips and razors.
 Nope.
 There, in perfect order, lay four Pennsylvania Railroad passenger cars.
 The bottom drawer held a partially assembled locomotive, along with a stockpile of couplers (the things that hook train cars together), along with small screws and tools.
 Dad “rode the rails” on the john; this discovery provided an explanation for the sign tacked to the bathroom wall: “Kindly flush toilet after each use – except – when train is standing station.”
 Early passenger trains had what they called “hopper toilets” that dumped their loads right out onto the ground below, lending import to your mother’s plea that you “stay away from railroad tracks.”
 I suppose in those days, one had to mind the crap and the Gap?

 Dad had little workshops all over the house.
 His railroad claimed its right of way across it’s entirety; through another two half-baths, the kitchen, garage, attic, dining room, living room, den, basement, and all four bedrooms.
 In every drawer in every room, trains covered tables, desks, shelves, chairs, and sofas–even the arms of sofas.
 There were trains on the floor; trains in paper grocery bags in the halls, trains piled above and below the dining room table and inside the china cabinet.
 Train magazines and books stacked on shelves and in boxes and in heaps on the floor.
 The only place we did not find trains was inside the fridge.